jvkassi/getDirs/README.md

 {
     name: Name of the folder
-    dir: Array of objects with the same structure as this that represent the nested folders }
+    dir: Array of objects with the same structure as this that represent the nested folders files:Array of filenames in directory.This property ONLY exists if includeFiles==true for the below options }
 ```